top of page

 What Is Bariatric Surgery?

-Bariatric surgery refers to surgical procedures that alter the stomach and/or digestive tract to promote weight loss.
+Bariatric surgery refers to procedures that change the stomach or digestive tract to support weight loss.
 Common types include:

 Average Results with Bariatric Surgery